inspire-eu-validation/discovery-service/csw-iso-ap/at-31-language-getrecords-lang-filter.md

 **Test method**

-* Send a GetRecords request with language filter and additional filter producing an empty set of metadata records.
+* Send a GetRecords request with language filter producing an empty set of metadata records.

     * Check that the service does not raise an exception.